 Steve Gray, owner of AC Heritage & the Brooklands Motor Company has confirmed the continuation of these models using the traditional AC designed 'tubular' chassis and handcrafted lightweight aluminium body.
 He has said that AC Heritage plans to sell about 10 cars per year, produced at the new Avro Way facility at Brooklands.

 ADR Engineering manufacturers racing cars and has its roots in an engineering business founded in the early 1950s supplying motorsport and non-motorsport companies with specialised, bespoke components.
 However, it was not until 2001 that ADR produced their first complete racing car, the ADR Sports 1000.
-Continuous development of their racing cars since then has resulted in a range of four successful models currently being built at their premises in Holyport, Berkshire.
+Continuous development of their racing cars since then has resulted in a range of four successful models currently being offered at their premises in Holyport, Berkshire.
+As well as the racing car build, ADR are also specialists in the restoration of classic Jaguars and will also undertake work on other makes such as Minis, Ford GT40s and Mustangs, Ferrari P4s and Lamborghini race cars.

 AK Sportscars Ltd was established in the mid 1980s and specialises in the manufacture of a replica, the AK 427, the design of which is based on an iconic 1960s two seater sports car.
 The name AK comes from the initials of the two founders of the company.